Lemminkäinen: Song of Kaukamoinen

 Lemminkäinen's story got strongly mixed with the story of a Viking Age hero named Kaukamoinen or Kaukomieli.
 In White Karelia, Kaukamoinen also possesses shaman's abilities like Lemminkäinen.
-Earliest mentions of Kaukamoinen are from Ostrobothnia in the 1700s, as a runic song written down by Christfried Ganander mentioned Ahti, Kauko and Veitikka getting drunk at a banquet in Saariala.
+Earliest mentions of Kaukamoinen are from Ostrobothnia in the 1700s, as a runic song written down by Christfried Ganander that mentioned Ahti, Kauko and Veitikka getting drunk at a banquet in Saariala.
 A clearest version of the Song of Kaukamoinen (Kaukamoisen virsi) separate from Lemminkäinen can be found from Ingria.
 As with Lemminkäinen, the location of the banquet depends on the song, but Kaukamoinen attends a banquet with Veitikka (sometimes including Ahti or a "son of Kalervikko").
-He was not invited to join this banquet for his frivolous way of life, seeing others going there while he was plowing a field of snakes and deciding to join in.
+He was not invited to join this banquet because of his frivolous way of life, but from seeing others going there while he was plowing a field of snakes and deciding to join in.
 The men get drunk and someone pours beer on Kaukamoinen's cape, angering him.
 This ends in a fight where Kaukamoinen ends up killing the man who spilled the beer, the host of the banquet.

 In an alternative take, Kaukamoinen goes to the banquet and asks to buy beer: this is offensive towards the hosts of the banquet.
 Osmotar explains that all the beer has already been drunk, but as Kaukamoinen keeps insisting, a beer full of snakes is brought to him.
 Kaukamoinen drinks the beer and curses its server into the underworld.
 He is offended at not being given the finest seat at the banquet and continues to insult the hosts.
 His aunt's son Veitikka rises to defend the honour of the house, and the two end up in a sword fight where Kaukamoinen kills Veitikka.
-He escapes, not following his mother's advice to hide in the forest as his father had done but hiding on an island by the coast of Finland (Saari) instead.
+He escapes, not following his mother's advice to hide in the forest as his father had done but hiding on an island (Saari) by the coast of Finland instead.
 In some White Karelian versions, Ahti chases after Kaukamoinen while transformed into a kokko eagle.